yongler/Peggle-clone/README.md

 You start with 10 balls.
 Every time you shoot a ball, the number of balls get subtracted.
 You lose if you run out of balls and there are still orange pegs remaining in the game.

 ### Power up
-Green balls give ka-boom power
-Purple balls give spooky ball power.
+Spooky ball comes back from the top at the middle section instead of at the same x axis, as this is football themed and kicking from the middle is cooler.
-Bucket is not shut at any point of time.
+Bucket is not shut at any point of time. power up pegs images are shown in the notes section

 ### Spicy pegs
-Confusement peg flips the board upside down
+Confusement peg flips the board upside down confusement pegs images are shown in the notes section

 ## Level Designer Additional Features

+### 3 default boards
+1. Easy board - contains just "blue" and "orange" pegs
+2. Power Up board - contains just power up pegs for kaboom and spooky
+3. Spicy peg board - contains spicy pegs such as zombie and confusment

-### Peg Rotation
+### Peg or block Rotation
 1. Player can tap on a peg or block to select it.
 2. Player can slide the rotate slider to rotate the peg or block.
 3. Peg or block rotates clockwise accordingly.

-### Peg Resizing
+### Peg or block Resizing
 1. Player can tap on a peg or block to select it.
 2. Player can slide the rotate slider to resize the peg or block.
 The slider resizes the peg or block by 2 at the maximum in each dimensions (radius for peg and width and height for block)
 3. Peg or block resize accordingly.
 4. All peg and block start of at the minimum size.

 ## Bells and Whistles
 1. A score system that is calculated based on how many pegs the players hit, shown during game play at the top of the board
+    - score is calculated as such, orange peg worth 1000, others worth 500. each peg hit increases score by its score multiplied by number of bounces
 2. Displaying orange pegs remaining during game play at the top of the board
-3. Displaying orange pegs placed in the Level Designer, shown at the top of the board
+3. Displaying orange pegs placed in the Level Designer, shown at tIhe top of the board
 4. A timer that results in a game over when it ends, shown during game play at the top of the board
 5. Engineering luck.
 Player gets additional ball once in a while (dependent on RNG behind the scenes)
+6. Game changed to blue lock (anime) theme
+7. Bucket(goal) will move not move from left to right of screen, instead will move left right around the goal area only (blue lock themed bucket)

 ## Written Answers